Maimunar/typescript-breaking-changes/src/tests/types/OverviewBCs.md

 - Union with 1 member in the types mentioned
 - Intersection resulting in 1 of the above types

+### Changing between types

+- Anything can be changed to any type and not be a BC.
+- ArrayType, FunctionType, TupleType, Builtin Promise type can be changed to object and not be a BC.
+- Literal type can be changed to type keyword of the same type
+- TupleType can be changed to ArrayType (of the same type) and not be a BC

 ### ArrayType

 There are 570 Tests for ArrayType.